 Watching: I despise reality TV and I think it damaging our society.
 I enjoy the new medium of the long form, binge-worthy, series that have been prevalent on various cable outlets.
 Homeland and House of Cards continue to weave real-world political story lines into a very intriguing plot line.
 If I’m not into a series, I’m always looking for a great documentary.
 Many of the best I’ve shared in this post.

 Podcasts: If you haven’t stumbled into the world of podcasts yet, I highly recommend you do.
 Get the free app, Stitcher, set up themed playlists and sample as many different shows as you can.
 I go in waves of shows that I follow and devour.
 After 7 years on live radio, every morning, I start to appreciate and understand what makes a good show.
 I’m particularly drawn to great interviewers.
-The art and talent of a great interviewer is something to admire.
+The art and talent of a great interviewer are something to admire.